Unit Price Calculator: Compare Grocery Prices & Bulk Deals

 - We show the price per unit for each product and clearly mark the 🏆 BEST VALUE option.

-If you often compare discounts too, you can also try our Discount Calculator and Percentage Calculator to check how much you really save during a sale.
+If you often compare discounts too, try our Discount Calculator and Percentage Calculator to check how much you really save during a sale.

 2. Single Unit Price — quick calculation for one product